 One of the worst parts about developing alcoholism is the alcohol dependence that grabs you and won’t let go.
-If you’re like most of the people who develop alcoholism, continuing to drink has turned into the way you live just to try to stay well.
+If you’re like most of the people who develop alcoholism, continuing to drink has turned into the way you live to try to stay well.
 If you stop drinking, your body reacts in abnormal ways that can be painful and uncomfortable.
 There are ways to deal with this alcohol dependence, and our team specializes in that treatment.
 If you’re ready to find alcohol addiction treatment, reach out to Serenity House Detox Houston today at 866.516.8356.

 How Alcohol Dependence Develops

 There are many types of drinkers, and about one out of every 12 people develop alcoholism.
-Most people can drink regularly or recreationally and not have a problem with alcohol their whole life.
-There are others who get to a point where they become dependent on alcohol and have to continue drinking.
+Some people can drink regularly or recreationally and not have a problem with alcohol their whole life.
+However, there are others who get to a point where they become dependent on alcohol and have to continue drinking.
 Those without a drinking problem have probably felt some minor alcohol dependence in the form of a hangover.

-Alcohol dependence happens because your body is always trying to keep balance within its own systems, and this fluctuates based on alcohol consumption.
+Alcohol dependence happens because your body is always trying to keep balance within its own systems.
+This balance fluctuates based on alcohol consumption.
 After a long night of excessive drinking, the body is starving for alcohol in the morning, which turns into a hangover.
 If you have been drinking in excess regularly due to the disease of alcoholism, the dependence seems much worse.
 As soon as the body begins to metabolize the alcohol, the different organs in the body, as well as your nervous system, go into a state of shock.

 The Physical Symptoms of Alcohol Dependence